Edo-Tokyo Open Air Architectural Museum 江戸東京たてもの園

 Stroll along streets lined with buildings from centuries past

-Only about 30 minutes from central Tokyo, the Edo Tokyo Open Air Architectural Museum is a showcase of preserved and reconstructed buildings from the 17th to the 20th centuries.
-Offering a fascinating insight into Japan's past, buildings on display include old teahouses and bathhouses to private residential homes of famous people.
+Only about 30 minutes from central Tokyo, the Edo-Tokyo Open Air Architectural Museum is a showcase of moved, preserved, and reconstructed buildings from the 17th to the 20th centuries.
+Offering a fascinating insight into Tokyo's past, buildings on display include teahouses and bathhouses to private residential homes of famous people.

-- A model of the vanished Tokyo Toden tram
+- A model of the vanished Tokyo Toden streetcar

 - Special illumination events are held in fall; you can enter the museum at night